Fly Fishing Patagonia

-Rio Grande - Tierra del Fuego
+Aurelia Lodge - Tierra del Fuego

 The Río Grande is undoubtedly the finest sea-run brown fishery in the world.
 Aurelia Lodge and the adjacent estancia are owned by the same owner.
 Combined, the properties cover 36,000 acres of sheep farming land, and they are the only operators licensed by the Tierra del Fuego government to fish this stretch of the Río Grande.

-Fly fishing for Sea-Run Browns
+Fly Fishing for Sea-Run Browns

-A Typical Fishing Day
+Typical Fishing Day:

 After breakfast, you’ll travel to the river, about a 10 to 20-minute drive.
 The fishing day is divided into two 4-hour fishing sessions to take advantage of the most productive, low-light periods of the day.
-At about noon, you'll stop at their riverside cabin for an outstanding lunch afterward, you'll take the traditional siesta in a double-occupancy room at the cabin.
+At about noon, you'll stop at their riverside cabin for an outstanding lunch.
+You'll take the traditional siesta in a double-occupancy room at the cabin.
 At 5:00 p.m., you'll return to fishing and fish until dark, about 8:00.
 Bring a high-quality headlamp for the trip.
 You'll return to the Lodge and freshen up.
 Dinner is served at 9:00 - a late-dinner is typical for Argentina.

 About Aurelia Lodge

-Aurelia Lodge has been newly renovated and features spacious bedrooms with private baths, a casual lounge with a pool table and fly-tying area.
+Aurelia Lodge has been newly renovated and features spacious bedrooms with private baths.
 There are several casual sitting areas and a spacious lounge with a pool table and fly-tying area.
 There is a heated drying room for waders and raingear.
-The lodge can comfortably accommodate up to 12 guests in five double-rooms, one of which is a very large suite that is ideal for families of up to four people.
+The Lodge comfortably accommodates up to 12 guests in four double rooms with private bathrooms and a two-bedroom suite with a shared bathroom—ideal for a group of up to four people.

 7-nights and 6-days guided fishing:

-50-percent of angler rate.
+Non-Angler Companion: 50-percent of angler rate